apache/fury-site/docs/specification/xlang_implementation_guide.md

 `Dictionary<TKey, TValue>`, `SortedDictionary<TKey, TValue>`,
 `SortedList<TKey, TValue>`, `ConcurrentDictionary<TKey, TValue>`, and
 `NullableKeyDictionary<TKey, TValue>`.
 Ordinary, external, and custom serializers use the same carrier bodies.
-There is no hierarchy runtime lookup, provider object, callback, schema tree, per-element dispatch, or additional value allocation.
+There is no hierarchy lookup at runtime, provider object, callback, schema tree, per-element dispatch, or additional value allocation.